aaronmarr/aaronmarr.github.io/_posts/2025-08-04-setting-up-fedora-for-audio-production.md

 Then `sudo reboot` to apply the changes.

-### Problem
+### Filesystem

-The following mounts should be avoided for audio purposes: /boot.
+> The following mounts should be avoided for audio purposes: /boot.
 See also https://wiki.linuxaudio.org/wiki/system_configuration#filesystems

-How can I set up a dedicated partition for audio?
-I'm on fedora

-ChatGPT said:
+{: .prompt-warning

 Setting up a dedicated partition for audio on Fedora involves creating a separate partition on your disk, formatting it with an appropriate filesystem, and then configuring it for use.
 Here’s a step-by-step guide to setting it up:

 1. Identify the Disk and Create a Partition